Euro zone yields slip on economic, coronavirus worries

 ECB minutes from its last meeting will be published later on Thursday.
 Analysts are not expecting market-moving information.

-The 10-year German government bond yield was down almost 2 basis points at -0.432% DE10YT=RR, close to three-and-a-half-month lows of -0.447% reached earlier in February.
-Other core euro zone yields were also lower by 1 to 2 basis points FR10YT=RR.
+The 10-year German government bond yield was down 1 basis point at -0.428% DE10YT=RR, close to three-and-a-half-month lows of -0.447% reached earlier in February.
+Other core euro zone yields were also down by 1 to 2 basis points FR10YT=RR.

-Italian bond yields largely shrugged off renewed concerns about a breakdown in the governing coalition as investors hunted for better yields in markets like Italy and Greece.
+Italy's 10-year bond yield traded down 2 basis points at 0.924% IT10YT=RR, its lowest since Feb.
+3, but the country's bonds largely shrugged off renewed concerns about a breakdown in the governing coalition as investors hunted for better returns in markets like Italy and Greece.

 Analysts at Unicredit said Matteo Renzi, leader of Italy Alive, had further raised tensions within the coalition this week but did not announce any steps that could cause a government crisis.